MAT1B1/the-alchemists-touch-1.21.5-1.0.0/README.md

 - Dozens of new potions with unique and powerful effects
 - A new magical item: **runes**, crafted from valid potions and used for terrain-based alchemy
 - Alternative brewing ingredients available early in the game
 - Stackable potions with built-in cooldowns to prevent spamming
+- Multi-effect potion (craftable in a Crafting Table)

 ## Early-Game Potions